electron/electronjs.org-old/_docs/tutorial/security.md

 When working with Electron, it is important to understand that Electron is not a web browser.
 It allows you to build feature-rich desktop applications with familiar web technologies, but your code wields much greater power.
-JavaScript can access to the filesystem, the user shell, and more.
+JavaScript can access the filesystem, user shell, and more.
 This allows you to build high quality native applications, but the inherent security risks scale with the additional powers granted to your code.